jdidion/metadoc/readme.md

 Each metric conditionally derives `metadoc::Described`.

-There is a [`doc`](src/metrics/doc.rs) module that is also conditional on the `metric-docs` feature that provides an adapter between the `metadoc::Descriptor` and a much simpler data structure designed to be used in the [template](src/templates/metric.html).
+There is a [`doc`](metadoc-example/src/metrics/doc.rs) module that is also conditional on the `metric-docs` feature that provides an adapter between the `metadoc::Descriptor` and a much simpler data structure designed to be used in the [template](metadoc-example/src/templates/metric.html).

 See the [minijinja](https://docs.rs/minijinja/latest/minijinja) documentation for details on the template syntax.

+See the [metadoc examples](metadoc/tests) for examples of what can be done with struct metadata.